I Don't Wanna Be in Love (Keyshia Cole song): Composition and lyrics

-Musically, "I Don't Wanna Be in Love" is a R&B ballad, that lasts three minutes and 51 seconds.
+Musically, "I Don't Wanna Be in Love" is an R&B ballad, that lasts three minutes and 51 seconds.
 The song's instrumental includes a piano, bass, synthesizer, string section, and "heartstring-tugging" horns.
 Cole presents ad-libs and high notes throughout the song.
 The song was written by Cole and Brian Bates, with production being handled by the former alongside Anthony Bell, Greg Edwards, and Fair.
 It is about Cole ending a friends with benefits relationship, with lyrics such as "We both got a situation, hesitation, whenever we hook up, it's all love, never any expectations / I know you went much further, I met your girl, never wanna hurt her", confronting the friend about their relationship.
 Justin Kantor of SoulTracks described the lyrics as "true-to-life" and the production as "effectively simple".
 A writer from Hip Hop Weekly felt that the lyrics are describing "a dead end situationship".